|

 208. cordon

-a series of sentinels or of military posts enclosing or guarding some place or thing
+a series of sentinels or posts enclosing some place or thing

 209. cornucopia

-a goat's horn filled with grain and flowers and fruit symbolizing prosperity
+a horn filled with fruit and grain symbolizing prosperity

 210. corporeal